Order of Nine Angles: Twenty-first century spread

 The ONA's influence was also observed over the Atomwaffen Division's British branch, the Sonnenkrieg Division, and over another neo-Nazi group, National Action.
 The leader of the ONA's Yorkshire nexion, Ryan Fleming—who was convicted for sexual abuse in 2011 and in 2017—was a National Action member.
 A purported leader of the Mexican eco-terrorist group Individualists Tending to the Wild also claimed to have drawn influence from the ONA and Tempel ov Blood.
-Some members of the neo-Nazi Rusich Group adhere to ONA satanism and are known to have performed human sacrifices.
+According to Monette, some ONA members join the military and the police to perform killings.
+Since 2020 some examples have surfaced.
+Some members of the neo-Nazi Rusich Group adhere to ONA satanism.

 In 2019, Nick Lowles, founder of the British anti-extremism group Hope Not Hate, stated that the ONA was then "becoming more visible and influential than ever" due to the internet, drawing in young people looking for the "edgiest" positions they can find.
-In 2020, Hope Not Hate called on the UK government to proscribe the ONA for incubating terrorism.

-Reflecting the group's spreading influence, in 2024 Wired reported that "In recent years, O9A has become ever-present in the most violent corners of the contemporary far right."
+In 2024 Wired reported that "In recent years, O9A has become ever-present in the most violent corners of the contemporary far right."
 Its visual aesthetics were for instance widely adopted within the 764 network that emerged from the United States in 2021.
 The publishing house Martinet Press, run by Tempel ov Blood founder Joshua Caleb Sutter, in particular contributed to the rise of ONA and its connection to 764.
 In 2021, court proceedings against Atomwaffen Division leader Kaleb Cole revealed that Sutter since 2003 has been paid over $140,000 by the FBI as a confidential informant.
 The FBI has not addressed Sutter's role.

+In 2020, Hope Not Hate called on the UK government to proscribe the ONA for incubating terrorism.

+ONA books and texts were banned from distribution in Russia following a 2024 St. Petersburg court order.
+The group was outlawed as a terrorist organization in New Zealand in 2025.